rikhuijzer/SIRUS.jl/paper/paper.md

 # Predictive Performance

-The model is based on random forests and therefore has good performance in settings where the number of variables is comparatively large to the number of datapoints [@biau2016random].
+The model is based on random forests and, therefore, well suited for settings where the number of variables is comparatively large to the number of datapoints [@biau2016random].
-The algorithm converts a large number of trees to a small number of rules to improve interpretability.
+To make the random forests interpretable, the large number of trees are converted a small number of rules.
 This trade-off between model complexity and interpretability comes at a small performance cost.

-Similar to Table \ref{tab:is}, we compared SIRUS to a decision tree linear model, and XGBoost.
+To show the performance, we compared SIRUS to a decision tree linear model, and XGBoost; similar to Table \ref{tab:is}.
 We have used SIRUS version 1.2.1, 10-fold cross-validation, and we will present variability as $1.96 * \text{standard error}$ for all evaluations with respectively the following datasets and measures:
 Titanic [@eaton1995titanic] with Area Under the Curve (AUC), Breast Cancer Wisconsin [@wolberg1995breast] with AUC,